00labs/huma-monorepo/0_doc/2.0-docs/products/huma/user-manuals/withdrawal.md

 # Withdrawal
-If your funds aren’t locked up, you can redeem them anytime.
+If your funds aren't locked up, you can redeem them anytime.
 However, if your funds are committed to a lockup, you can only redeem them once the lockup period ends.

 **Request Processing**
 Redemption requests are handled on a first-come, first-served basis.
 We aim to process most redemptions within 1 business day, although our service level agreement (SLA) is 7 days.